b3rserker/byobu-config/README.md

 tmux is almost good, but doesn't support Fx keys, and yes we want that

 # Why??
-I am sick of using retarded static-like terminal emulators with different behaviours, little flexibility and complete (user|admin|devel) non-friendlyness.
+I am sick of using retarded static-like terminal emulators with different behaviour, little flexibility and complete (user|admin|devel) non-friendlyness.
 Now I am using this and I am almost happy.

 What works in this config (exept all byobu features)